History of Freeview UK: 2010

 In February 2010 National Lottery Extra ceased to exist.
 The channel was replaced by extended coverage of Film4, which became 24/7 once the channel stopped, but continued to show just teleshopping and animated captions between around 4 am and 11 am.

 Channel 4 HD joined the platform on 30 March 2010.
 A few days later, on 2 April, ITV1 HD launched as a standard channel on all platforms.
 The high-definition version of S4C, Clirlun, launched on 30 April 2010.

 Five HD was originally planned to be the fourth HD channel to launch on Freeview.
 But in March, it was revealed that Five HD would not be launching in 2010.
 The other applicant, Film4 HD, was also unable to launch.
 The commercial public service broadcasters will be able apply to the launch of another HD service in 2012, when a fifth HD stream is expected to become available.

 The fourth HD channel slot was automatically given to the BBC, who, on 28 May, announced that they intended to use the space to launch a high-definition simulcast of BBC One in the autumn.

 During June 2010, 4TVInteractive ceased broadcasting on the platform on channel 300.
 It was used to provide up to 14 days worth of EPG data to compatible receivers between 3 am and 4 am.
 Receivers which relied solely on this data and are not compatible with the standard 8-day EPG requirement for products with digital tick are no longer able to provide advance EPG data.

 On 1 July 2010, Al-Jazeera English launched on the platform and Russia Today extended its hours to broadcast 24 hours a day, 7 days a week.

 During August 2010, Sky Sports 1 and 2 were made available on digital terrestrial television via BT Vision and Top Up TV.

 On 23 August 2010, Sky Sports News was removed from the platform due to it becoming a pay TV channel.
 The slot was then reused for a 1-hour timeshift of Sky3, called Sky3 +1.

-On Friday 3 September 2010, Virgin1 changed their name to Channel One.
+On 3 September 2010, Virgin1 changed their name to Channel One.
 This was because its new owner, Sky, was not entitled to use the Virgin name in their channels.

 On the midnight after 13 November 2010, CNN International was removed from Freeview.

 On 30 November 2010, S4C2 was removed from Freeview, for this being because its live coverage from the National Eisteddfod and Royal Welsh show would be more heavily featured on the main S4C channel.
 It ceased broadcasting on all remaining platforms on 6 December 2010.